paluigi/sdmx/doc/howto.rst

 One is the `datetime` argument; see :ref:`datetime`.
 The other is the `rtype` argument.

-To select the same behaviour as pandSDMX 0.9, give `rtype` = 'compat'.
+To select the same behaviour as pandSDMX 0.9, give `rtype` = 'compat', or set :data:`.DEFAULT_RTYPE` to 'compat':

-This value is the default in :mod:`sdmx` 1.0, but may change in a future version.
+.. ipython:: python

+   sdmx.writer.DEFAULT_RYPE = 'compat'

 With 'compat', the returned layout varies with the concept of “dimension at the observation level,” as follows:

 .. list-table::